ph4r05/javacard-gradle-template/README.md

 You can develop your JavaCard applets and build cap files with the Gradle!
 Moreover the project template enables you to test the applet with [JCardSim] or on the physical cards.

-Gradle project contains 2 modules:
+Gradle project contains one modules:

 - `applet`: contains the javacard applet.
-This one is buildable to CAP file.
-- `tester`: contains helper classes and main Test class which uses the main applet file.
+Can be used both for testing and building CAPs.

 Features:
  - Gradle build (CLI / IntelliJ Idea)